silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

-title: Customising the starter theme
+title: Customising the CWP Starter theme
 summary: Development information for working with themes

-# Customising the starter theme
+# Customising the CWP Starter theme

 ## Introduction

-CWP provides a *starter* theme for you to work with.
+CWP provides a *CWP Starter* theme for you to work with.
 This has been developed both as a base for more complex themes to be built on top of and as a reference example for meeting Government standards and accessibility guidelines.

 For more information on how a SilverStripe theme is constructed, see the [Developing